The page has been translated by Gen AI.

 • Exclude vulnerabilities without a Fix Version

-• If Enabled is selected, vulnerabilities without a Fix Version (when there is no patch version for the vulnerable package/library) are excluded from the Pull restriction policy
+• When Enabled is selected, vulnerabilities lacking a Fix Version (i.e., when a vulnerable package/library has no patch version) are excluded from the Pull restriction policy

-Image lock statusOptionYou can set a lock to prevent deleting or updating any images inside the repository
+Image lock statusoptionYou can set a lock to prevent deletion or updating of all images within the repository

-• If the repository’s image lock status is Lock, the individual image Lock/Unlock functions within the repository are disabled
+• When the repository’s image lock status is Lock, the Lock/Unlock functions for individual images in the repository are disabled.

-• Changing the image lock status of a repository that is in Lock state to Unlock enables the individual image Lock/Unlock functions
+• Changing the image lock status of a repository that is in Lock state to Unlock enables the Lock/Unlock functions for individual images.

-• If you select Enabled for policy activation, the image deletion policy is applied
+• If you select Enabled for deletion policy activation, the image deletion policy is applied.

-• Untagged Image automatic deletion, Old Image automatic deletion items set to Enabled will apply the respective image deletion policies
+• If you set Untagged Image automatic deletion, Old Image automatic deletion items to Enabled, the corresponding image deletion policies are applied.

-• Enter an automatic deletion period in the policy; the image will be automatically deleted after the specified period has passed since its initial push
+• Enter an automatic deletion period in the deletion policy; the image will be automatically deleted after the specified period has elapsed since its initial push.

 Category